robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 - `⌘Y`: Add solid, such as for a background

+## Shape Layers

+- Shape layers can be resized simply via their properties.

 ## Effects

 You can copy and paste effects with `⌘C` and `⌘V`.